MalteHerrmann/changelog-utils/README.md

 This is required to check for available open pull requests of the current branch in private repositories.

-**NOTE**: The GitHub authentication is only used for read access of open PRs.
+**NOTE**: The GitHub authentication is used for read information from open pull requests and creating new ones.

+## GitHub Action

+There is a corresponding GitHub action available at [MalteHerrmann/changelog-lint-action](https://github.com/MalteHerrmann/changelog-lint-action), which can be used to lint your project's changelog as part of the CI workflow.